NOVA Alaska Guides Matanuska Glacier Tours

 Explore one of Alaska's largest road-accesible glaciers by foot

-NOVA guides carry all of the ice-climbing hardware out with them so most groups do stop and get a taste of ice-climbing as well.
-Your guide to client ratio is kept small, 1:4, that way it is possible to customize each trip to your groups desire.
+Your guide to client ratio is kept small, 1:4, that way it is possible to customize each trip to your group's desire.

-No experience is required and all of the glacier gear is provided; including boots, crampons, walking stick, ice-axes, ropes, all climbing hardware and a helmet.
+No experience is required and all of the glacier gear is provided; including boots, crampons, walking sticks, and a helmet.

 For those looking for more of a thrill or challenge, consider NOVA’s Ice Climbing trip.
 This is a good trip if you’re looking to test yourself physically and mentally.
 You’ll finish the day exhausted and with aching muscles, but you’ll have learned a whole new set of skills.